appetterson/BSGRulebook/rulebook.md

 Galactica is the main military ship in the fleet.
 It is destroyed when it has 6 damage tokens on it.
 If Galactica is destroyed, the humans lose.

 When Galactica is damaged, draw a Galactica damage token randomly and reveal it.
 If it shows a resource icon, lose 1 of that resource and remove that damage token from the game.
 If it shows an image of a location, that location is damaged.
-When a location is damaged, any characters in that location at that time are sent to Sickbay.
+When a location is damaged, any characters in that location at that time <span class="noextradeath">are sent to Sickbay</span><span class="extradeath">must roll a die.
+On a 1 the character is [killed](#executionplayer-death), otherwise the character is sent to Sickbay</span>.
 Leave the token on that location to indicate that it is damaged.
 Damaged locations can be moved to as normal, but the action on a damaged location cannot be used until it is repaired again.
 When it is repaired, the damage token is shuffled back into the damage token pile.

 <div class="pegasus" markdown="1">

 #### Damaging Pegasus

 When Galactica is damaged, the current player may choose to have Pegasus take the damage instead.
 Pegasus has its own damage tokens which behave the same as Galactica's.
 There are no "resource" icons on Pegasus damage tokens, just Pegasus locations.
-Pegasus is destroyed if all 4 locations on it are damaged.
-Any characters on board Pegasus when it is destroyed are sent to Sickbay, and the Pegasus board is removed from the game.
+Pegasus is destroyed if all 4 locations on it are damaged. <span clas="noextradeath">Any characters on board Pegasus when it is destroyed are sent to Sickbay, and the Pegasus board is removed from the game.</span>

 #### Scar